-The Company is committed to full compliance with the laws and regulations of the cities, states and countries in which it operates, including regulations imposed by federal, foreign, state and municipal government agencies, such as the U.S. Food and Drug Administration.
+The Company is committed to full compliance with the laws and regulations of the cities, states and countries in which it operates-, including regulations imposed by federal, foreign, state and municipal government agencies, such as the U.S. Food and Drug Administration.
 You must comply with all applicable laws, rules and regulations in performing your duties for the Company.
 Numerous federal, state and local laws and regulations define and establish obligations with which the Company, its employees and agents must comply.
 Under certain circumstances, local country law may establish requirements that differ from this Code.
 You are expected to comply with all local country laws in conducting the Company's business.
-If you violate these laws or regulations in performing your duties for the Company, you not only risk individual indictment, prosecution and penalties, and civil actions and penalties, you also subject the Company, you may be subject to immediate disciplinary action, including possible termination of your employment or affiliation with the Company.
+If you violate these laws or regulations in performing your duties for the Company, you not only risk individual indictment, prosecution and penalties, and civil actions and penalties, you also subject the Company to the same risks and penalties.
+If you violate these laws in performing your duties for the Company, you may be subject to immediate disciplinary action, including possible termination of your employment or affiliation with the Company.

-As explained below, you should always consult your manager or the General Counsel, (the "GC"), with any questions about the legality of you or your colleagues' conduct.
+As explained below, you should always consult your manager or the Compliance OfficerGeneral Counsel, which is currently the Company's General Counsel (the "COGC"), with any questions about the legality of you or your colleagues' conduct.